Stained glass: Glass production

 During the late medieval period, glass factories were set up where there was a ready supply of silica, the essential material for glass manufacture.
 Silica requires a very high temperature to melt, something not all glass factories were able to achieve.
 Such materials as potash, soda, and lead can be added to lower the melting temperature.
-Other substances, such as lime, are added to rebuild the weakened network and make the glass more stable.
+Other substances, such as lime, are added to make the glass more stable.
 Glass is coloured by adding metallic oxide powders or finely divided metals while it is in a molten state.
 Copper oxides produce green or bluish green, cobalt makes deep blue, and gold produces wine red and violet glass.
 Much of modern red glass is produced using copper, which is less expensive than gold and gives a brighter, more vermilion shade of red.
 Glass coloured while in the clay pot in the furnace is known as pot metal glass, as opposed to flashed glass.

-Cylinder glass or Muff
+Cylinder or mouth-blown ('muff') glass

-Using a blow-pipe, a "gather" (glob) of molten glass is taken from the pot heating in the furnace.
-The gather is formed to the correct shape and a bubble of air blown into it.
+Using a blow-pipe, a glass maker will gather a glob of molten glass that was taken from the pot heating in the furnace.
+The 'gather' is formed to the correct shape and a bubble of air blown into it.
 Using metal tools, molds of wood that have been soaking in water, and gravity, the gather is manipulated to form a long, cylindrical shape.
 As it cools, it is reheated so that the manipulation can continue.
 During the process, the bottom of the cylinder is removed.
 Once brought to the desired size it is left to cool.
-One side of the cylinder is opened.
-It is put into another oven to quickly heat and flatten it, and then placed in an annealer to cool at a controlled rate, making the material more stable.
-"Hand-blown" cylinder (also called muff glass) and crown glass were the types used in ancient stained-glass windows.
-Stained glass windows were normally in churches and chapels as well as many more well respected buildings.
+One side of the cylinder is opened, and the cylinder is then put into another oven to quickly heat and flatten it, and then placed in an annealer to cool at a controlled rate, making the material more stable.
+"Hand-blown" or "mouth-blown" cylinder (also called muff glass) and crown glass were the types used in the traditional fabrication of stained-glass windows.